siteorigin/vantage/readme.txt

 == Changelog ==

+== 1.14.1 - 28 September 2019 ==
+* Fixed related posts bottom margin when only one post present.
+* Improved the Jetpack Related Posts conditional to avoid edge case error.

 == 1.14 - 28 September 2019 ==
 * Added a related posts section.
 The setting can be found at `Apperance > Theme Settings > Blog > Related Posts`.